bleykauf/aisim/docs/CONTRIBUTING.rst

 from the root directory.

-We use tox run via `Travis CI <https://travis-ci.com/github/bleykauf/aisim>`__  for testing for various python versions.
-New commits will automatically be tested and the results reported within github.
-If all tests are succesful, coverage will be checked via `coveralls <https://coveralls.io/github/bleykauf/aisim>`__ for the latest python version.
+We use Gtihub Actions to run the tests on every push to the repository.

 Documentation